ConSol-Monitoring/apache_mod_prometheus_status/README.md

   make testbox
 ```

-This creates a centos 7 box which builds the module whenever the source file changes.
+This creates a Centos 8 box which builds the module whenever the source file changes.
 You can access the module at `http://localhost:3000/metrics`.
 It might take a moment
 to startup.